Lawn Care Basics

 4. Reseeding and Renovation

 Older lawns may have grass varieties that just can't handle the heat.
 The grass may grow in bunches or have thick, ugly blades.
-Also, a hot summer can leave bare spots and thin areas around the lawn.
+Also, a hot summer can leave bare spots and thin areas.
 New grass varieties have been developed to be able to handle scorching heat and still look good.
 Scotts® Turf Builder® Heat and Drought Mix (3-1-0) contains Scotts® exclusive Thermal Blue™ Kentucky Bluegrass, which stays green even in scorching heat and drought and aggressively spreads to fill in bare spots.
 Scotts® Turf Builder® Southern Gold was developed to thrive in harsh summer conditions.
 The best time to reseed lawns is in the fall or early spring when conditions are optimal for grass growth.